You've Planned For Asbestos Works During Your Modernisation Project, But Have You Planned For Air Testing And Monitoring?25 March 2020

 Steve Walker, Senior Consultant, Head of Asbestos Services

-*statistics taken from white paper “Why The UK Should Have Tighter Asbestos Controls”, Charles Pickles, 2018.
+*statistics taken from the white paper “Why The UK Should Have Tighter Asbestos Controls”, Charles Pickles, 2018.

 **Statistics from HSE: http://www.hse.gov.uk/statistics/causdis/asbestos-related-disease.pdf